Rated for Everyone

 trapped in the room with him.

-Wondering which one of them
+He wonders which one of them

-will last longest.
+will last the longest.

-The life of a moth never deals
+But the life of a moth never deals

 with cancer.